minio/docs/source/reference/minio-mc-admin/mc-admin-accesskey-edit.rst

 .. mc-cmd:: --name
    :optional:

-   Add or modify a human-readable name for the service account.
+   Add or modify a human-readable name for the access key.

 .. mc-cmd:: --policy
    :optional: